d8bauxit8/low-resource-protocol/README.md

 in which there is (E)USART module with which the device can connect to another via RS-485 standard.
 (Usually you will need a peripheral IC for communication, for example MAX485.)
 With this protocol you are able to transmit and receive data between embedded devices safe and sound.
+The protocol needs one master device which control the communication between the connected devices.

 Primarily I recommend this protocol to communicate between the smart home devices (for instance between smart switch and smart brightness controller)